 Let it slide

-Vinpearl Land is a wonderland for kids and adrenaline junkies, home to some serious water slides, the world’s longest, over-the-sea cable car and the biggest wave pool in South-East Asia.
+Vinpearl Land opens in new window resort is a wonderland for kids and adrenaline junkies, home to some serious water slides and the biggest wave pool in Southeast Asia.
+Merely getting there – via the the world’s longest over-the-sea cable car – is a highlight.

 The old country